bgerber123/Habitat-Selection-Guidance/README.md

 ## What's in this repository?

-This repository comprises two R markdown files and associated files.
+This repository comprises two R markdown files and associated files to compile them into HTML and md files.
 You can download all files in this [Zip](HSF.Guide.Files.zip)

 ---